hhaeri/econnlpcourse.github.io/course-materials.md

 13. Baylis, P. (2020).
 [Temperature and temperament: Evidence from Twitter](https://www.sciencedirect.com/science/article/abs/pii/S0047272720300256).
 Journal of Public Economics, 184, 104161.

-14.Ros, R., van Erp, M., Rijpma, A., & Zijdeman, R. (2020).
+14. Ros, R., van Erp, M., Rijpma, A., & Zijdeman, R. (2020).
 [Mining Wages in Nineteenth-Century Job Advertisements](https://aclanthology.org/2020.lr4sshoc-1.5/).
 The Application of Language Resources and Language Technology to study Economic and Social Inequality.
 In Proceedings of the Workshop about Language Resources for the SSH Cloud (pp. 27-32).

 15. Moreno-Ortiz, A., Fernandez-Cruz, J., & Hernández, C. P. C. (2020).
 Design and Evaluation of SentiEcon: a fine-grained Economic/Financial Sentiment Lexicon from a Corpus of Business News.
 In Proceedings of The 12th Language Resources and Evaluation Conference (pp. 5065-5072).